-All three parties have scheduled caucuses for 7 PM Monday, January 15.
-The Republicans and Libertarians will have presidential voting at their caucuses.
-The Democrats will only conduct party business at their caucuses and will hold a mail-in presidential vote.
-It is against the law to participate in more than one party's caucus (i.e. you cannot attend the Republican or Libertarian caucus and also request a ballot for the Democratic mail-in vote.)
+All three parties had a caucus at 7 PM Monday, January 15.
+The Republicans and Libertarians had presidential voting at their caucuses.
+The Democrats only conducted party business at their caucuses and had a mail-in presidential vote.
+It is against the law to participate in more than one party's caucus (i.e. if you attended the Republican or Libertarian caucus you could not also request a ballot for the Democratic mail-in vote.)

-All parties require caucus attendees to register with the party in order to participate, and will allow registration and re-registration on caucus night.
+All parties require caucus attendees to register with the party in order to participate, and allowed registration and re-registration on caucus night.

 Republican Caucus

-Republicans conduct a straw poll for President by secret ballot.
-The whole caucus then elects delegates and alternates to the county convention.
+Republicans conducted a straw poll for President by secret ballot.
+The whole caucus then elected delegates and alternates to the county convention.
+There was no absentee voting - you had to attend in person in order to vote.

 Johnson County Republicans